rontarrant/gtkDcoding/docs/_posts/2019-05-03-0032-accelerator-keys.md

 - `CONTROL_MASK` (Control Key), and
 - `MOD1_MASK` (usually the Alt key).

-We’ll get to their use in a moment, but right now let’s take a quick look at…
+We’ll get to their use in a moment, but right now let’s take a quick look at...

 ## The AccelGroup